WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     :code:`body(i).morisonElement.z` is a unit normal vector that defines the orientation of the Morison Element.

+To better represent certain scenarios, an ocean current speed can be defined to calculate a more accurate fluid velocity and acceleration on the Morison Element.
+These can be defined through the wave class parameters ``waves.currentOption``, ``waves.currentSpeed``, ``waves.currentDirection``, and ``waves.currentDepth``.
+See :ref:`user-advanced-features-wave` for more detail on using these options.

 The Morison Element time-step may also be defined as :code:`simu.dtME = N*simu.dt`, where N is number of increment steps.
 For an example application of using Morison Elements in WEC-Sim, refer to the `WEC-Sim